kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/community-orientation-july-2022.md

 ⚠️ **Make sure you have signed into Orientation**

-If not, fill out this form so that we can confirm that you attended: [**https://bit.ly/3JMVajH**](https://docs.google.com/forms/d/e/1FAIpQLSdliZALJN5y1Mytid9Dp-CA0Piqf5W4GaVlkyVZIiCJGLkjJA/viewform)
+If not, fill out this form so that we can confirm that you attended: <a href="https://forms.gle/uoTXNbpysxBM5nJy9" target="_blank"> Orientation Sign Up</a>

 </aside>